 The best winter time activities in Berlin

 There's no denying that winters in Germany can be cold, dark, and dreary.
 But have no fear--Berlin doesn't just go into hibernation during the months between November and March.
 From drinking glühwein at Christmas markets, building a snowman in the park, or ice-skating on a frozen river: some people can hardly wait for winter.
-Others, however, wish it were summer all year round.
-But there is no reason for that in the capital.
 Whether you are looking forward to the cold or hope it will disappear as quickly as it came, we will show you how to make the most of winter in Berlin.

 For all those who can't wait to admire the contours of their own breath in the cold air and those who don't want to hide away at home despite the cold, Berlin has a lot to offer.
-Here are some things to do that will warm your soul despite teh freezing temperatures:
+However, if winter is simply not your season and you don't want to risk frostbite in the first place, not to worry.
+You are not helplessly at the mercy of the cold in Berlin.
+There are many indoor activities which will keep you toasty and entertained during the darkest months of the season.
+Here are some outdoor and indoor winter activities that will warm your soul despite the freezing temperatures:

 Granted: volleyball, barbecues and picnics are perhaps not as attractive in winter as they are at other times of the year.
 But what's wrong with a long walk in one of Berlin's many parks, which with a little snow can turn into a real winter wonderland?
 While perhaps not thought of as one of the world's prettiest cities, during winter Berlin shows off its best side: festive Christmas lighting, ice floes on the Spree, and less crowded streets and squares.
 And when it snows, you definitely don't want to miss out on the fun.
 Grab your family and friends and experience wintertime as it should be: pirouettes on the ice at the Erika Hess Ice Stadium, racing toboggans in the Volkspark Rehberge, or a snowball fight in Treptower Park - Berlin offers the best conditions to experience winter at its best.
 Who knows?
 Maybe you will like the capital city better than in summer.